Venice is a Haven for Outdoor Enthusiasts

 On shore, grab a bike and explore one of the many bike trails on and off the island.
 Be sure to check out the myriad of parks and walking trails.
 Park, bicycle trail, and walking tour maps can be picked up at Venice MainStreet, at the information kiosk in Centennial Park or click HERE.
 For the avid golfer or those just seeking to improve their game, Venice has plenty of golf courses to suit your needs.
 Downtown Venice is also well-equipped with tennis, pickleball, basketball, and shuffle board courts.
 Can’t get enough of the beach, partake in the morning or sunset yoga on the beach sessions.
 On Wednesday and Saturday evenings, join in the drum circle, a sunset celebration, at nearby Nokomis Beach, just north of Venice.

 Looking for more adventure, go horseback riding at Deer Prairie Creek Preserve or watch a horse show jumping competition at the nationally recognized Fox Lea Farm.
 Try your hand at frisbee golf at the Disk Golf course at Wellfield Park.
 Next door, you can watch croquet tournaments held by the Sarasota County Croquet Club or, better yet, join in the fun on Sunday Fundays.
-Sports fans also can catch a spring training game at the new Atlanta Braves stadium at CoolToday Park, south of downtown Venice at West Villages.
+Sports fans also can catch a spring training game at the new Atlanta Braves stadium at CoolToday Park, south of downtown Venice at Wellen Park in the West Villages.

 The Beaches of Venice

 Venice, along Florida’s white-sanded Gulf Coast, offers 14 miles of some of the most magnificent beaches in the state.
 From people-only beaches, to beaches that accommodate dogs, to beaches on which you can hunt for shark’s teeth, Venice has it all.